 Here you can find information about our means of transport.
 A van, not the youngest one.
-But with age comes experience as the Dutch tend to say.
-And No-Nonsense.
+But with age comes experience (as the Dutch tend to say).
+With a design originating in 1968, our van is one of the third generation, designed in 1986.

 By today’s automotive standard it could be called old-fashioned.
 But it’s robust and simple mechanics combined with a diesel engine it has the benefit of easier maintenance, worldwide.
 It has a mid-engine, rear wheel drive layout with a limited slip differential and part-time selectable four wheel drive.
 So, what are we talking about?